hunterjackson/docs/source/cassandra-source.rst

 ..  sourcecode:: sql

-    INSERT INTO <topic> SELECT * FROM <TABLE> PK <TIMESTAMP_COLUMN>
+    INSERT INTO <topic> SELECT * FROM <TABLE> PK <TRACKER_COLUMN> <INCREMENTALMODE=TIMESTAMP|TIMEUUID|TOKEN>

     #Select all columns from table orders and insert into a topic called orders-topic, use column created to track new rows.
+    #Incremental mode set to TIMEUUID
-    INSERT INTO orders-topic SELECT * FROM orders PK created
+    INSERT INTO orders-topic SELECT * FROM orders PK created INCREMENTALMODE=TIMEUUID

     #Select created, product, price from table orders and insert into a topic called orders-topic, use column created to track new rows.
-    INSERT INTO orders-topic SELECT created, product, price FROM orders PK created
+    INSERT INTO orders-topic SELECT created, product, price FROM orders PK created.

+    The `PK` key word identifies the column used to track deltas in the target tables.
+If the incremental mode is set to TOKEN this column value is wrapped inside Cassandras `token` function.

 Data Types
 ^^^^^^^^^^